Staffbase/plugins-client-sdk/README.md

 ## Running Tests

-To run the tests a simple `# npm test` command in the root directory will suffice.
+To run the tests a simple `# yarn jest` command in the root directory will suffice.

 ## License